brown-band/website/pages/scripts/2019-2020/fall/penn.md

 :sd[Band forms a milkshake and plays Doctor Worm.]

 As you probably know, we got here on a bus, which is also known as the bandwagon.
-We're glad it's not a SEPTA bus.
+We’re glad it’s not a SEPTA bus.
 Your SEPTA, short for the Society for Elimination of Public Transit in America, is a top-class government-sponsored corporation.
-A transit authority that pronounces "We're getting there!" must do a great job of getting people somewhere!
+A transit authority that pronounces “We’re getting there!” must do a great job of getting people somewhere!
 Your tax dollars went into building a cathedral tunnel underneath the center of Philadelphia and blowing up a gasoline truck.
 Watch now as the band goes on strike and drives For Buses and For Trains.

 [Band forms a B and plays For Bruno and For Brown]